solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 ### Task 1: Enable vector support with the pgvector extension

-The `azure_ai` extension allows you to generate embeddings for input text.
-To enable the generated vectors to be stored alongside the rest of your data in the database, you must install the `pgvector` extension by following the guidance in the [enable vector support in your database](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-use-pgvector#enable-extension) documentation.
+The `azure_ai` extension allows for the generation of embeddings for input text.
+To enable the generated vectors to be stored alongside the rest of the data in the database, the `pgvector` extension must be installed by following the guidance in the [enable vector support in the database](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-use-pgvector#enable-extension) documentation.

 1. Install the `pgvector` extension using the [CREATE EXTENSION](https://www.postgresql.org/docs/current/sql-createextension.html) command.